wagskydive/ai-telephone/tickets.md

 Description: Add additional TTS backends (including ElevenLabs) and expose a user-selectable option in the GUI.

+## T16 - Create install script that downloads the repo and makes it work on a clean Raspberry Pi installation
+- [ ] Started
+- [ ] Tests Written
+- [ ] Code Written
+- [ ] Tests Passed
+- [ ] Documentation Written

+Description: We need to be able to clone the repo and run one script that installs everything.
+Plus a guide that explains the full install guide flashing a fresh raspberry pi install to cloning the repo and running the install script.
+The explaination should be understandable for anyone without any knowledge.

+## T17 - Write a cmplete user manual
+- [ ] Started
+- [ ] Tests Written
+- [ ] Code Written
+- [ ] Tests Passed
+- [ ] Documentation Written

+Description: We need an operation manual that explains the workings of the app

 ## T16 - TTS Latency Optimization
 - [ ] Started
 - [ ] Tests Written